 Storage

 Lawn mowers come in all shapes and sizes, and some of them fold up while others do not.
 While an old-school reel mower can essentially get tossed in the corner of a shed, a gas mower needs to live somewhere that is gasoline-friendly.
-Also, if you choose to go with gasoline, don't forget that you will need to either completely drain the tank or add a fuel stabilizer if you won't be using the machine for an extended period.
-Aside from reels, the electric models are the easiest to store because they fold up and can be stored upright — something you should only do with a gasoline mower if the fluids have been completely drained.
+Also, if you choose to use gasoline, don't forget to either completely drain the tank or add a fuel stabilizer if you won't be using the machine for an extended period.
+Aside from reels, electric models are the easiest to store because they fold up and can be stored upright—something you should only do with a gasoline mower if the fluids have been completely drained.

 We love that battery mowers can be folded up and stored on end.
 This is a drastic change from your dad's old gas mower than takes up a giant chunk of the garage.
 Credit: Clark Tate